beaujeant/beaujeant.github.io/AppSec101/lab.md

 ### VM deployment

- You can either run Linux natively on you hardware or in a virtual environment.
+ You can either run Linux natively on your hardware or in a virtual environment.
 If you have Linux already installed on your computer, you can skip this part.

-In order to keep this course free, we recommend to use [VirtualBox](https://www.virtualbox.org) as virtual environment.
+In order to keep this course free, we recommend using [VirtualBox](https://www.virtualbox.org) as your virtual environment.
 Once the ISO downloaded and VirtualBox installed, you can follow this [tutorial](https://medium.com/@tushar0618/install-ubuntu-16-04-lts-on-virtual-box-desktop-version-30dc6f1958d0).
 The given specs are sufficient, i.e.:

 * 1024 Mb RAM
 * 10 Gb Hard disk (VDI - Dynamically allocated)

 > __Note__: during the Ubuntu installation, make sure you select the right keyboard (use "Detect keyboard layout").
-For the rest, you can choose whatever name, username, password and language.
+For the rest, you can choose whatever name, username, password, and language.

 Once the VM deployed, you can remove all links from the launcher (left panel) and add "Terminal".
 This will be the only tool you will need for this course.
 Now that you have your VM ready, the first thing to do is to update your Linux.
 Type the following command in Terminal: